awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## CodePipelineLambdaExecutionPolicy: Gives permission for a Lambda function invoked by AWS CodePipeline to report back status of the job<a name="code-pipeline-lambda-execution-policy"></a>
+## CodePipelineLambdaExecutionPolicy: Gives permission for a Lambda function invoked by CodePipeline to report back status of the job<a name="code-pipeline-lambda-execution-policy"></a>

 ```
         "Statement": [